 Ringlets are an excellent way to show off your hair texture and can be incredibly flattering.
 These tight curls can be worn in various thicknesses and lengths.
 Keeping them slightly longer and letting them fall around the face can soften your features and give you a youthful glow.
-This is also a voluminous hairstyle and can be paired with other elements such as a fade to provide it with more structure and remove weight and bulk from the hair.
-However, ringlets are prone to dryness and frizz; you need to take the appropriate steps to ensure your hair is properly moisturized.
+This is also a voluminous hairstyle and can be paired with other elements, such as a fade, to give it more structure and remove weight and bulk from the hair.
+However, ringlets are prone to dryness and frizz; you must take the appropriate steps to ensure your hair is properly moisturized.

 The slick back and taper fade is a combination that goes well together.
-It creates a sophisticated yet modern appearance and is appealing for style-conscious men.
+It creates a sophisticated yet modern appearance and is appealing to style-conscious men.
 The slick back is a timeless cut that can suit most hair textures and lengths and is achieved by brushing the hair backward.
-It requires the use of products for hold and to create a sleek and glossy appearance.
+It requires hair products to hold and create a sleek and glossy appearance.
 By adding a taper fade to this classic style, you give it a modern update and an edge.
 The fade keeps the sides and back short, with length on top.
 This helps to create a contrast, but you can keep the hair shorter on top for a blended look.